leoheck/csoc-test/atpg/README.md

 ## OPCODE Definitions

-Manual: `et_ref_testpatterns.pdf`
 There are other opcodes which were not listed here.
+Manual: `et_ref_testpatterns.pdf`.

 ```
 000 ----------------------------- Stop NCSIM simulation